sujato/drafts/cullavagga/dpcv-project.md

 The images must be saved using a sensible naming system.
 Since there is only one manuscript, I propose that we use a simple increment to number the pages, adding “r” and “v” for *recto* and *verso* as needed.
 Thus the images for the first leaf of the manuscript would be named `dpcv-1r` and `dpcv-1v` and so on.
 This might seem like a trivial detail, but maintaining a clear and consistent naming convention from the start can avoid a lot of headaches later on.

+In addition to scanning the images, it would be advisable to also print a few sets of images.
+These should be printed professionally, with high resolution on good quality paper using ring binding or similar.
+Such printed copies, which need not be great in number, would be useful for typists, rather than having to look at a screen; and in addition, print is a more lasting media than digital.

    - **Responsible party:** Department of Archaeology.

 ### Engage an epigraphic expert to assess the script